Building Blocks

 These derive macros are both used is used in the bacterial-rods example.

-pub struct MyDomain<const D2: usize> {
+pub struct CartesianCuboidRods<F, const D: usize> {

 #[DomainRngSeed]